- News

 What’s the difference between fNIRS vs. EEG?

-The fNIRS (functional near infrared spectroscopy) measures the oxygenation level and hemodynamic of the brain non-invasively.
+fNIRS (functional near infrared spectroscopy) measures the oxygenation level and hemodynamic of the brain non-invasively.
 The oxygenation level changes as brain areas become more active.
-Researchers can identify brain activity in real-time based on changes in blood oxygenation and other factors. fNIRS is measured with called optodes, using LEDs or lasers to emit light into the brain and the reflected light is measured with a detector.
-By looking at a certain wavelength of the light the absorption of the haemoglobin can be measured and the blood flow in certain brain regions can be measured.
+Researchers can identify brain activity in real-time based on changes in blood oxygenation and other factors. fNIRS is measured with optodes, using LEDs or lasers to emit light into the brain and the reflected light is measured with a detector.
+By looking at a certain wavelength of the light, the absorption of the hemoglobin can be measured and the blood flow in certain brain regions can be identified.
 These optodes have normally a distance of 20-30 mm from each other and the fNIRS signal measures the blood flow in between these optodes.

 In contrast, the EEG (electroencephalogram) measures the electrical activity of the neurons right underneath the electrodes itself and provides high temporal resolution, unlike fNIRS.

-However, a simultaneous recording of both fNIRS and EEG signals in one single device is highly beneficial.
-EEG signals indicate e.g. short motor imagery while fNIRS signals show long lasting changes like mental counting or pain.
+However, simultaneous recording of both fNIRS and EEG signals in one single device is highly beneficial.
+EEG signals can identify short activities like evoked potentials, while fNIRS signals show long lasting changes like mental counting or pain.
 In other words, researchers can capture what might be missed when using only EEG or fNIRS.

 How can I combine fNIRS and EEG in one single recording?

-The wearable g.Nautilus EEG amplifiers can be upgraded with an g.SENSOR fNIRS that enables simultaneous recordings of EEG and fNIRS (functional near-infrared spectroscopy) signals from one device only.
+The wearable g.Nautilus EEG amplifiers, g.HIamp and g.USBamp can be upgraded with a g.SENSOR fNIRS that enables simultaneous recordings of EEG and 8 fNIRS (functional near-infrared spectroscopy) signals from one device only.

 What equipment is suitable for combined fNIRS EEG recordings?

-g.tec has the ideal equipment: You can choose between several EEG and biosignal amplifiers, active wet or hybrid dry EEG electrodes, difference sizes of EEG caps and a software solution to quickly setup your neuroscience experiment.
-Use a g.Nautilus wearable EEG, g.USBamp and g.HIamp biosignal amplifier to measure high-quality EEG signals together with the g.SENSOR fNIRS.
-The EEG electrodes and the g.SENSOR fNIRS are assembled in the EEG cap to have well defined positions and a proper contact to the scalp.
+g.tec has the ideal equipment: You can choose between several EEG and biosignal amplifiers, active wet or hybrid dry EEG electrodes, different sizes of EEG caps and a software solution to quickly set up your neuroscience experiment.
+Use a g.Nautilus wearable EEG, g.USBamp and g.HIamp biosignal amplifier to measure high-quality EEG signals together with the g.SENSOR fNIRS or with NIRSport2.
+The EEG electrodes and the fNIRS sensors are assembled in the EEG cap to have well defined positions and proper contact to the scalp.

-g.tec’s EEG amplifiers can stream the data in real-time into a computer for real-time analysis in order to run BCI or closed-loop experiments.
-In this case, it is important that both the EEG and the fNIRS are sampled at the same time.
-The EEG amplifier has normally the higher sampling frequency and is therefore acting as the “master device”.
-The g.HIsys Professional software environment has many examples for running motor imagery BCI experiments or to perform mental performance tests such as the STROOP word test.
+g.tec’s EEG amplifiers can stream the data in real-time into a computer for real-time analysis so they can use BCIs or run other closed-loop experiments.
+In this case, both the EEG and fNIRS must be sampled simultaneously with precise real-time data management.
+The EEG amplifier normally has the higher sampling frequency and therefore acts as the “master device”.
+The g.HIsys Professional software environment has many examples for running motor imagery BCI experiments or performing mental performance tests such as the STROOP word test.

 Pick a Biosignal Amplifier